 Explore it on Goodreads or Amazon.

-Other books by this author include "Glitches", Scarlet, Cress, Winter
+Other books by this author which I have reviewed include "Glitches", Scarlet, Cress, Winter

 First in the The Lunar Chronicles futuristic steampunk series and revolving around a Cinderella of a girl.
 It’s five years after “Glitches“.

 In 2014, Cinder was nominated for the Abraham Lincoln Award; in 2012, it was nominated for the Goodreads Choice Award for Best Young Adult Fantasy & Science Fiction.

 Meyer is using the plotline of Cinderella as the basic framework for Cinder with the wicked stepmother and one stepsister, the pumpkin-turned-into-carriage, the prince and the ball, and the “shoe” she loses.
 Meyer also throws in a wicked queen, which made me think of another fairytale: Snow White.

 There are so many conflicts built into Cinder…where to start?
 The prime conflicts within this story are Cinder’s fears of what Kai will think of her and the machinations of the Lunar queen.
 I believe the series conflict is Cinder’s two issues, one of which is being a second-class citizen simply because she’s a cyborg and the other is the truth she learns about herself.
 Then there’s the home conflict with Adri, which sends her into Dr. Erland’s company.

 The technology in Cinder is futuristic even though there’s a feel of it being years in our past.
 Tech-wise, it can be handy to be a cyborg when it comes to detecting lie from truth.
 Not so handy is that ability to replay those disastrous memories like a video.
 More coolness is the security built into the palace, which is pretty amazing.